|

 in an article in small in-house journal for Catholic priests.
 (Lucas,

 B. 'Codes of Conduct', The Swag, December 1997, p.
-7)
+7) There is a fashion at the moment for groups

 to 'codify' their agreed standards of professional conduct and there have